Open Constitution Initiative

+Proposed Constitutional Amendments

+In 2004, the group proposed amendment to include “human rights” in the Constitution, and petitioned it to the National People's Congress.

 Background

 Since 2002, online independent media and tabloids have played an important role in political discourse within Chinese society.
 Many Chinese intellectuals have used the Internet to discuss the possible evolution of Chinese politics.
 The OCI is a group of such intellectuals whose website contained essays about constitutional issues and the protection of citizen's rights.
 One notable lawyer who is part of the group is Xu Zhiyong.

 Activities

 2003

-Xu Zhiyong, Teng Biao, and another doctoral student from Peking University raised the unconstitutionality of the investigation in the Sun Zhigang case; initiated a grassroots local people’s congress primary election procedure.
+Xu Zhiyong, Teng Biao, and Yu Jiang raised the unconstitutionality of the investigation in the Sun Zhigang incident.
+In December, Xu was elected as a representative of the People's Congress of Haidian, Beijing.

 2004

 Participated in the drafting of a proposed amendment to include “human rights” in the Constitution, submitted to the National People's Congress; followed the Henan incident where authorities forcibly closed the HIV/AIDS orphanage known as “Home of Care and Love”; defended Yu Huafeng and Cheng Yizhong, the General Manager and Editor in Chief, respectively, of the Southern Metropolitan Daily; participated in representing the four innocent Chengde citizens who were sentenced, five times, to the death penalty; organized a symposium to discuss the legitimacy of the relocation of the Beijing Zoo.

 On 8 June 2004, Chinese internet authorities shut down its web site without specifying a precise reason.
 The crackdown came during a time of heightened political tension regarding the Taiwan Straits and the 15th anniversary of the Tiananmen Square protests of 1989, and also during events symbolic of China's increasing international interdependence, such as the visit of the Greek Olympian envoy.